department-of-veterans-affairs/va.gov-team/platform/cms/product-team-support/product-team-weekly-syncs/vamc-upgrade-cms-weekly-sync.md

 CMS changes
 - Archiving certain content types only by content admin.
-- Deleting content only by content admin.
+- Deleting content only by admin.
 We will make this more granular later.

 Editor support tand training
 - ongoing support